raczynskid/ChopChop/README.md

 - pick "edit" to open the current snip in MS paint to edit and copy/save

-- to create a delayed snip, choose the "delay" option
+- to create a delayed snip, choose the "delay" option and pick delay in seconds using the slider

 Installing ChopChop in 3 steps:
 -